The Rush Limbaugh program on the Excellence in Broadcasting Network.

 You're not making any useful contribution.

-And in a two party system it doesn't help when one of the parties is just nuts and has just flown the coupe on it.
+And in a two-party system, it doesn't help when one of the parties is just nuts and has just flown the coupe on it.

 We will be back with more in just a moment.

-Mark Stein for Rush on the EIB network 1 800 28282.
+Mark Stein for Rush on the EIB network, 1-800-282-2882.

 Walter Williams will be here with you tomorrow.

-Let's uh let's go to Anthony in New Orleans.
+Let's go to Anthony in New Orleans.

-They're two tough towns.
+Right, they're two tough towns.

-Well look at Fallujah now as to what it was before.
+Well, look at Fallujah now as to what it was before.

-It was a militant town we went in there we wiped them out and look at it now they say it's one of the safest cities in Iraq right now.
+They say it's one of the safest cities in Iraq right now.

 Yeah, I agree with you completely there.

-But uh what I'd also like to talk about is how Kerry and all these other liberals are trying to cut the legs out of us right now, saying that that we should pull out.
+But what I'd also like to talk about is how Kerry and all these other liberals are trying to cut the legs out of us right now, saying that we should pull out.

-But uh also Kerry was one of the people was one of the reasons that we're talking about this right now is what he did in Vietnam.
+But also, Kerry was one of the people, was one of the reasons that we're talking about this right now is what he did in Vietnam and the way that he supported the communists.

 Yeah.

-And he thought, do you remember that famous uh declaration he made when he was appearing before Congress that in fact it would be incredibly easy to get out of Vietnam, it would just require evacuating a few of uh America's hardcore supporters and there would be no other price to pay.
+And he thought, do you remember that famous declaration he made when he was appearing before Congress that in fact it would be incredibly easy to get out of Vietnam?

-Do you do you remember that thing, Anthony?
+Do you remember that thing, Anthony?

-Uh I I've seen it, yeah.
+I've seen it, yeah.

-Uh also, I mean, my father fought in Vietnam and the Marines, and he said if we'd have stayed in for two or three more years, we'd have we'd have ended up winning the war, but I mean, like we say, I mean, people like Kerry that cut the legs out from me in Vietnam and is now doing it in Iraq.
+Also, I mean, my father fought in Vietnam and the Marines, and he said if we'd have stayed in for two or three more years, we'd have ended up winning the war.

 Yeah.